 - All cookers must be large enough to cook at least (3) servings of the food to be judged.

-- All teams must complete the online cooker Construction & Design Form; including a photo of the cooker to be judged, at least 1 week prior to the competition.
+- All teams must complete the Cooker Design/Build Form (Firefox users, download to edit); including a photo of the cooker to be judged, at least 1 week prior to the competition.
+Forms should be emailed to firstname.lastname@example.org

 - Teams are expected to discuss their cooker design with a panel of judges, as well as be able to explain how solar cookers work.